jackburkhardt/lobby-display/README.md

 - Everything

 # How are you making this?
-- Rasperry Pi 3B+ running Ubuntu MATE 18.04 LTS`
+- Rasperry Pi 3B+ running guysoft's FullPageOS (Buster 0.11.0)
 - Python 3.7.4 with Django 2.2.6 LTS
 - CTA's tracker API
 - Duct tape, tears, and copied code